The Divorce Act, R.S.C. 1985, c. 3 regulates the process through which a couple may terminate their legal marriage.

 These courts have jurisdiction to hear and determine a divorce proceeding if either spouse has been ordinarily resident in the province for at least one year immediately preceding the commencement of the proceeding.

 Looking for guidance related to your divorce?
-Call our Ontario divorce lawyers at (905) 581-7222 for a free consultation.
+Call our Ontario divorce attorneys at (905) 581-7222 for a free consultation.

 The “Breakdown of a Marriage” Defined